gorgeous-george/dummy_shop/development_log.md

 ***
 ### 2. Creation of project environment
+- Install python
+- Install Pycharm software <br>
-Purpose is to create two separate folders each having separate virtual environment - for "shop" and "storage" microservices appropriately.
+Now, the purpose is to create two separate folders each having separate virtual environment - for "shop" and "storage" microservices appropriately. <br>
 Pycharm is not able to create such structure.
 So that command line is used instead.

-#### 2.1 Creation of Pycharm environment (folders, virtual environments, initial configurations)
+#### 2.1 Creation of Pycharm environment via command line (folders, virtual environments, initial configurations)
 - open the terminal on Ubuntu
 - moving to PycharmProjects directory
 - creating a folder for the whole project